-The Lake District has the best scenery in England with craggy mountains framing beautiful ribbon lakes.
+The Lake District has the best scenery in England, with craggy mountains that frame beautiful ribbon lakes.

 Fortunately it’s much easier to explore this beautiful slice of northern England by public transport than it first appears.

 We visit the Lake District every year, so we know how to get around.
-In this guide, we’ve selected the 3 best places to stay if you are visiting the area without a car.
+In this guide, we’ve selected the 3 best places to stay if you visit the area without a car.

-We also have some ideas on what you can do while you are there with practical information on how to get around.
+We also have some ideas on what you can do, with practical information on how to get around.

-The Lake District is a wonderful extension to our 7-Day England Itinerary if you are visiting the country without a car but would like to see some dramatic English scenery.
+The Lake District is a wonderful extension to our 10-Day England Itinerary if you are visiting the country without a car but would like to see some dramatic English scenery.

 WHERE IS THE LAKE DISTRICT?

 The Lake District is a National Park in the north of England.
-It’s located to the north of Manchester and to the south of Carlisle.
+It’s located to the north of Manchester and south of Carlisle.

 The whole area is around 900 square miles of scenic mountain country.
-It was awarded a UNESCO World Heritage Site for its contribution to art, literature, traditional farming and landscape preservation.
+It was awarded a UNESCO World Heritage Site for contributions to art, literature, traditional farming and landscape preservation.

 VISITING THE LAKE DISTRICT BY PUBLIC TRANSPORT

-From Oxenholme, local trains stop at Kendal, Staveley and Windermere.
+From Oxenholme, local trains stop 3 additional stations in the Lake District: Kendal, Staveley and Windermere.

 A train also runs from Manchester to Windermere.